-Michael Brown is Director of the Consensus Building Institute’s Canada Practice, Professor of Practice in Natural Resource Conflict Mediation at McGill University, and former Senior Mediation Expert in Natural Resource and Land Conflicts for the United Nations Standby Mediation Team.
-For more than 25 years, he has worked on conflict prevention, mediation, and stakeholder engagement regarding natural resources, land, environmental issues, and matters involving local or indigenous communities.
+Michael Brown is Director of the Consensus Building Institute’s Canada Practice, Professor of Practice in Natural Resource Conflict Mediation and Global Governance at McGill University, and former Senior Mediation Expert in Natural Resource and Land Conflicts for the United Nations Standby Mediation Team.
+For more than 25 years, he has worked on conflict prevention, mediation, and stakeholder engagement regarding natural resources, land, environmental issues, and matters involving local or Indigenous communities.
 He works on projects and disputes, institutional capacity, systems design, and policy.
-He has lived and worked internationally for many years, and held numerous leadership and senior advisory positions with the United Nations and other international organizations.
-His work is focused largely on international and Canadian projects.
+He has lived and worked internationally for many years, and he has held numerous leadership and senior advisory positions with the United Nations and other international organizations.
+His work is split equally between international and Canadian projects.

 Michael negotiates, facilitates, and supports multi-party negotiations for stakeholder groups at international, national, and local levels.
 He also provides strategic, programmatic, and policy advice on conflict management regarding individual projects or disputes, broader systemic issues, and matters of governance.
 He supports policy development for international organizations, governmental agencies, and companies, and undertakes stakeholder assessments and conflict analyses.
 Michael also works on corporate-community engagement regarding natural resource projects.

 He has given more than 50 keynote speeches, lectures, expert presentations, executive training seminars, and workshops at national and international events, mostly at the United Nations, universities, business associations, and community events.
 He has worked across Canada and in dozens of countries throughout Latin America, Asia, and Africa.
 Michael speaks English, Spanish, and French.

 The following is a partial list of Michael’s previous clients and current CBI clients:

 Independent Funding Body for Impartial Mediation (in Canada)